 In accordance with FRS102, the functional currency is the currency of the primary economic environment in which the syndicate operates.
 The functional currency for Syndicate 4444 is the US Dollar, having changed from Sterling with effect from 1 January 2016 primarily due to the decision to move to US Dollar for the distribution of profits for 2016.
 The statutory report and accounts are presented in Sterling.
-Foreign exchange resulting from translating balances in functional currency into Sterling goes to Other Comprehensive Income.
-FRS 102 requires all foreign currency transactions to be translated into the functional currency at the transactional rate of exchange.
+Foreign exchange resulting from translating balances in functional currency transactions to be translated into the functional currency at the transactional rate of exchange.
 Transactions in Sterling, Canadian dollars and euros are translated to US Dollars at the average rates of exchange for the period.
 Underwriting transactions denominated in other foreign currencies are included at the rate of exchange ruling at the date the transaction is processed.